OpenRiskNet/home/openshift/simple-ansible.md

 ```
 yum -y install wget git net-tools bind-utils iptables-services bridge-utils bash-completion kexec-tools sos psacct epel-release
 yum -y update
-yum -y install docker NetworkManager
+yum -y install docker

 # skip bit about configuring docker storage - do this for prod

 systemctl enable docker
 systemctl start docker

+yum -y install NetworkManager
 systemctl enable NetworkManager
 systemctl start NetworkManager
 ```

+Best to prepare a snapshot of this images to avoid re-doing this each time.

 ## Preparation on the Ansible bastion machine

-This machine is use to mange the Openshift nodes.
+This machine is use to manage the Openshift nodes.

 From a centos 7.3 machine on Scaleway
 ```